Written by 8:05 am DNS

 • Click on the sign-in button and enter your email address and your password.
 Once you have logged in, you will see your Dashboard.
 From the list, you will notice that you do not have any registered DNS zones.

 • Click on the “Add new” button.
 In the pop-up window, click on “Master zone”.
-You can create your DNS zone with the NS records you want.
+You can create your Domain Name System zone with the NS records you want.
 However, we recommend you to use the suggested ones.

 If you want to check your domain’s NS records, we recommend you take a look at the second command from our article: 10 Most used Dig commands